-Advancing the Washington Witness for Disciples Everywhere
+Advancing your Washington Witness for all Disciples of Christ

 In response to Alexander Campbell’s vision of 1851, the leaders of the Christian Church made two important decisions.
 The first was that the denomination should “have the largest meeting house in Washington City and there…stand up in the presence of kings and earth’s nobility and proclaim the unknown Gospel…” From that vision and from the determination of those leaders the National City Christian Church was born and continues its witness today.